 To fix your bracket on a timber stud wall, find studs and screw your TV bracket into these for a strong grip.
 For plasterboard that has been fixed over masonry, you will need to use long enough screws or bolts that are graded for use in bricks.
 They will use the surface behind to anchor the weight.

-If you still don’t feel confident in your ability and don’t want to be responsible for getting it right, you can always contact a professional who will give you the perfect guarantee.
+If you still don’t feel confident in your ability and don’t want to be responsible for getting it right, you can always submit a free request for a plastering or TV mounting professional who will use their expertise to get your project done right!